eworm-de/routeros-scripts/doc/unattended-lte-firmware-upgrade.md

 * R11e-LTE-US
 * R11e-4G
 * R11e-LTE6
+* ... and more - probably what ever Mikrotik builds into their devices

 A temporary scheduler is created to be independent from terminal.
 Thus starting the upgrade process over the broadband connection is supported.